 - Go to “Change adapter settings”, and choose the Network connection that you wish to share.

 - Right-click on it and then go to "Properties" > "Sharing tab" > "Allow other network users to connect through this computer’s Internet connection", and then select the Hotspot that you just created.

 - Now, if you want to turn this hotspot off, type

-- As a last step, go to the Desktop and right-click on in, select “New”, and then “Shortcut”.
+- As the last step, go to the Desktop and right-click on it, select “New”, and then “Shortcut”.
 Type

 hostednetworkand then rename it as you wish.

 - After that, you are set to go!